Fellowship in Female Pelvic Medicine and Reconstructive Surgery at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 The Fellowship in Female Pelvic Medicine and Reconstructive Surgery at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ) provides in-depth clinical experience, enhanced by weekly didactic lectures, clinical and/or basic science research and one-on-one mentoring designed to fit the individual needs of each fellow.
-The fellowship curriculum incorporates dedicated, protected research time with the opportunity to work with world renowned researchers and statisticians at the Feinstein Institute for Medical Research.
+The fellowship curriculum incorporates dedicated, protected research time with the opportunity to work with world renowned researchers and statisticians at the Feinstein Institutes for Medical Research.
 Additionally, fellows rotate through the departments of Urology, Colorectal Surgery and Gastroenterology.
 The multifaceted surgical experience offers fellows opportunities to perfect pelvic reconstructive surgeries including vaginal and abdominal procedures, as well as laparoscopic and robotic surgery.
 The fellowship will equip physicians with the knowledge and skills necessary to become leaders in the field of Female Pelvic Medicine and Reconstructive Surgery.

 The outpatient office is conveniently located within 3 miles of North Shore University Hospital, Long Island Jewish Medical Center, and the brand new Katz Women’s Hospital.
 The program is affiliated with the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.